-Started in the height of the COVID-19 pandemic we have worked closely with young people across the UK helping them to find exciting opportunities working in the Financial Services industry, exposing them to the wave of digitisation occurring, teaching them about the importance of key technologies such as, artificial intelligence, machine learning and robotics which are shaping the industry globally.
+Starting at the height of the COVID-19 pandemic we have worked closely with young people across the UK helping them to find exciting opportunities working in the Financial Services industry, exposing them to the wave of digitisation occurring, teaching them about the importance of key technologies such as artificial intelligence, machine learning and robotics which are shaping the industry globally.

 Students visiting Goldman Sachs offices

 Through Work in Fintech, students across high school, college and university have met, interviewed and been coached by experts across Fintech and finance including TP ICAP, Symphony, Blockchain.com, Google Cloud, Goldman Sachs, the London Stock Exchange Group, J.P.Morgan, Revolut and many more.
 The programme aims to create the skills, mindset and network for anyone who would like to enter the world of finance and technology.